10up/eight-day-week/readme.txt

 == Screenshots ==

-1. The Print Issue list table
+1. The Print Issue list table.
 2. The Print Issue editor showing the sections and contained articles, buttons to add sections & articles, and options for the Publication, Issue Status, and Issue Date.
 Each section has a Save button for convenience; all Save buttons simply save the entire Print Issue.
 3. A Print Issue in "read only view".
 This view allows anyone with access to view a Print Issue without inducing a post lock, or being locked out by another editor.
 Note that the Export tools are still available in read only view.
 4. The Issue Statuses category page.